ADHARSH45/Automated_resume_screener/README.md

 # Automated Resume Screening Tool

 ## 📌 Overview
-This project is an **AI-powered Resume Screening Tool** built using the **MERN stack**.
+This project is an **Automated Resume Screening Tool** built using the **MERN stack**.
 It helps job seekers evaluate how well their resumes match a given job description by calculating a similarity score.

 ## 🚀 Features
 - 📄 **Resume Upload**: Users can upload their resume in **PDF format**.